DRF30q/C152X/README.md

 - Low voltage light now comes on below ~ 1000 RPM as in real life.
 - OAT thermometer now operates regardless of the position of the master switch.
 - The overhead (Dome) light can now be dimmed by the dimmer knob below the pilot control yoke.
+- The NAV CDI gauges completely revised:
+		CDI gauges now responds correctly to:
+		- User selected On/Off state of corresponding NAV/COM Radio.
+		- Power state of corresponding NAV/COM Radio.

+		- CDI gauge will power off when Avionics Power switched off.
+		- CDI gauge will power off when the applicable NAV/COM Radio is turned off using the Volume/Off knob.
+		 -CDI gauge will power off if the battery discharges and the voltage level supplied to the applicable NAV/COM radio drops below the minimum required for operation.

+		- Glideslope/Localiser Needle behaviour adjusted.
+		- Glideslope/Localiser Flag behaviour adjusted.
+		- NAV Flag behaviour adjusted.

 ### Notes:
  - The default aircraft panel has a Tachometer with a 2700RPM redline.
 As a result I have taken the decision to model the C152 with the corresponding and slightly uprated 115HP engine.
 (It is essentially the same engine as the 'standard' C152 Lycoming engine with 110HP/2550RPM redline, with a few extra horsepower gained from the additional RPM.
 The standard performance charts eg cruise power settings etc will still be valid.
 The extra horsepower means slightly better takeoff and go-around performance and a slightly higher service ceiling.
 The current version tested in the sim has a service ceiling around 15,500ft.)